ubports/docs.ubports.com/systemdev/testing-locally.rst

     }

     if [ ! -d "./debian" ]; then
-        die "not in a project directory"
+        die "not in a debianized package directory" fi
-    fi

     if [ -f "./debian/ubports.source_location" ]; then